IdentityPython/pysaml2/doc/howto/sp.rst

 A SP handles authentication, by the use of an Identity Provider, and possibly attribute aggregation.
 Both of these functions can be seen as parts of the normal Repoze.who setup.
-Namely the Challenger, Identifier and MetadataProvider parts.
+Namely the Challenger, Identifier and MetadataProvider parts so that is how it is thought to be implemented.

 Normal for Repoze.who Identifier and MetadataProvider plugins are that they place information they gather in environment variables.
 The convention is